Documenting Slavery, Documenting Freedom

 See our Community Model For Fighting Slavery booklet for details.

 Each year, Free the Slaves tracks key statistics that indicate how effectively our programs are liberating victims, educating the vulnerable, and bringing perpetrators to justice.
-In 2014 we recorded these results…
+Since our founding in 2000, we have liberated 12,000 people from slavery.

-- 82,583 villagers educated on how to protect their families from traffickers
+- 327,135 people reached through awareness raising and rights education about how to protect their families from traffickers

 Free the Slaves Publications